tracking-exposed/youtube.tracking.exposed/content/chiaro/example.md

 type: ytSearchCampaign
 ---

-# CHIARO is a list of search queries,
+{{<entry

----
+    title="Problem statement — what's CHIARO want to display" text="Every person (or, every profile as Google see you) gets different results even when they perform the same research query" picture="/images/yt-results/bubble-graph-political.svg"

-### To build a CHIARO, you need a list of search terms, a name, a description, and a place where you can be reachable to discussion.
-I github issue is the simplest also because you've to push some changes or talk with us.
+    type="left" >}}

-{{<colorblock text="Each person gots different results!
-Collaboratively we can show what happen">}}
+# CHIARO as a solution

-## (An experiment among the many)
+To build a CHIARO,
-## you can build the next one
+you need a list of search terms that belong to a certain topics (e.g. 'Abortion Clinics', or 'Cheper phone'), a name, a description.

 This CHIARO can be edited as markdown on github: [us1.md](https://github.com/tracking-exposed/youtube.tracking.exposed/blob/master/content/chiaro/us1.md).
 Feel free to copy and create a new list and open a pull request.